-There is no guarantee that the Facility will be constructed in a timely manner, and any unexpected significant scope changes to the project could require investment of additional significant financial resources by the Company which may require the Company to obtain additional financing.
+While construction of the facility is substantially complete, there is no guarantee that unforeseen issues will not arise in connection with the startup of the Facility, and any unexpected significant scope changes to the project related thereto could require investment of additional significant financial resources by the Company which may require the Company to obtain additional financing.
 Further, while the two principal technologies to be licensed for the Joint Venture are established technologies, their use together in the manner currently contemplated for the Joint Venture is innovative and has not been previously employed.
-If the Facility is completed, there is no guarantee that the Joint Venture will be profitable or allow the Company to make a return on the Company's investment, and the Company may lose the Company's entire investment.
+Accordingly, if the Facility is completed, there is no guarantee that the Joint Venture will be profitable or allow the Company to make a return on the Company's investment, and the Company may lose the Company's entire investment.